 Collectively, we have an opportunity to reimagine how conservation is done in this country.
-As Canada strives to achieve its global commitment to protect and conserve 30% of lands and waters by 2030, a central focus of this effort must be support for Indigenous-led conservation.
+A central focus of this effort must be support for Indigenous-led conservation.

 We have a two-track funding strategy:

 1. Research, Convening, and Outreach

 Research: Producing timely, well-researched, and accessible reports to inform the design of new strategies, policies, and programs.

 Convening: Bringing together community leaders, non-governmental organizations, academics, industry, and government representatives to better link, coordinate, and advance cross-sector efforts.

 Outreach: Communications efforts that strengthen public awareness, understanding, and support for specific policy goals or actions.

 2. On-the-Ground Leadership